haratine/haratine.github.io/_posts/2020-12-31-azureFileSync.md

 Azure provides a how-to guide for deploying Azure File Sync in their technical documentation here:
 <a href="https://docs.microsoft.com/en-us/documentation/">Product Directory</a><b> -> </b><a href="https://docs.microsoft.com/en-us/azure/?product=featured">Azure</a><b> -> </b><a href="https://docs.microsoft.com/en-us/azure/?product=storage">Storage</a><b> -> </b><a href="https://docs.microsoft.com/en-us/azure/storage/files/">Deploy Azure File Sync</a>

 I was curious to see what this would look like, so I decided to set this up in my test lab and run through the process my self.
 I documented the steps below.
-I hope you find this helpful!

-Let’s start at the very beginning…

 <h2><b>WHAT IS AZURE FILE SYNC?</b></h2>